 Alerts: Check the Enable box to assign Alert Rules and create suppression windows.

-The Advanced Configuration tab for an agent-to-agent test is shown below.
+The Advanced Settings tab for an agent-to-agent test is shown below.

 Server Port: Port number on the target agent to which a source agent sends packets.